createcandle/configuration-files/boot/readme.txt

 disable_wifi_power_save.txt # if present, wifi power saving feature will be disabled.
 This might improve some connections.
 Handled in /etc/rc.local

 # Factory reset related:
-keep_z2m.txt # keep Zigbee2MQTT settings on factorry reset
+keep_z2m.txt # keep Zigbee2MQTT settings on factory reset
 keep_bluetooth.txt # Keep paired bluetooth devices on factory reset developer.txt # Enables logging.
 Will also cause a factory reset to write zeros to empty space, so as to prepare for creating a disk image

 # Indicators
 candle_swap_enabled.txt # on lower memory systems (Pi zero) this file indicates that on the first run the swap file was enabled.
-Normally it's disabled, a> candle_first_run_complete.txt # this file appears after the first boot.
-It indicates that and new SSH keys were generated
+Normally it's disabled, but on low memory systems candle_first_run.sh will enable it. candle_first_run_complete.txt # this file appears after the first even boot of the disk image.
+It indicates that new SSH keys were generated